DynamoDS/Coulomb/docs/pages/03-anatomy-of-a-query/01-how-node-feature-usage-works.md

 ---
 layout: page
-title: How the node usage feature extractor works
+title: Feature extractors
-permalink: /03-anatomy-of-a-query/01-how-node-feature-usage-works/
+permalink: /03-anatomy-of-a-query/01-feature-extractors/
 ---

 A brief reminder from the [summary of the instrumentation architecture section](../02-summary-of-instrumentation-architecture/), the directory structure that the data is organised in looks something like this: